What is the Dual Enrollment College-in-High School program?

 What is the reduced tuition rate for Dual Enrollment?

 Participants in the Dual Enrollment program will receive a grant-in-aid equal to a minimum of 50 percent of the current cost of tuition.
-Students are responsible for paying related fees, which typically average about $150 per course.
-In addition, students are responsible for the cost of any books, which varies according to the class in which the student is enrolled.
+In addition, students are responsible for the cost of books, which varies according to the class in which the student is enrolled.
 Dual Enrollment students do not receive financial aid and are not eligible for loans.

 How soon may I register for a class before the semester begins?

-If there's room in the class, students may enroll in a course any time before a semester begins.
-Penn State recommends that students interested in a fall semester course should enroll by May 31, a spring semester course by November 30, and a summer semester course by April 30.
+If there's room in the class, students may enroll in a course up to two weeks before a semester begins.
+Penn State Beaver recommends that students interested in a fall semester course enroll by May 31, a spring semester course by November 30, and a summer semester course by April 30.

 How does a high school student qualify for the Dual Enrollment program?

-To enroll in the program, a student must be a high school junior or senior with a cumulative high school grade point average (GPA) of 3.0 or have earned a combined SAT1 critical reading and math score of 1000.
+To enroll in the program, a student must be a high school junior or senior with a cumulative high school grade point average (GPA) of 3.0.
 Exceptions can be made for promising students who do not meet the criteria.
-To remain in the program, a student must earn a "C" or better in every course.
+To remain in the program, a student must earn a C or better in every course.